6 steps to a beautiful smile

 Straighten Your Smile

 Before you commit to any cosmetic dental work, you might want to consider having a consultation with an orthodontist.
 Orthodontic treatment is far less invasive than veneers, and the results often look more natural.
-Whether you choose traditional braces, mini braces or clear aligner trays, straightening your teeth can give you a healthier-looking smile in less time than you might think—with results that can last a lifetime.
+Traditional braces, mini braces, or clear aligner trays can help straighten your teeth in less time than you might think—with results that can last a lifetime.

 Freshen Bad Breath